liboyun/liboyun.github.io/index.md

 Hi!
 Boyun Li (李伯运) is now a 2nd year PhD candidate at College of Computer Science, Sichuan University, China.
 He is now under the supervision of [Prof. Xi Peng](https://pengxi.me/).

 His major interests include Computer Vision and Deep Learning.
-Recently, he mainly focuses on the blind image restoration, noisy correspondence problem and contrastive learning.
+Recently, he mainly focuses on the blind image restoration and representation learning.